Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.4.2 |

 Living creatures stop dropping items and experience upon death when disabled.
-Independent productions from death remain functional: chicken eggs, sheared wool, or roses generated by the Wither.
+Independent drops from death remain functional: chicken eggs, sheared wool, or roses generated by the Wither.

 /gamerule doMobLoot false